 Recent articles from The New York Times and The Wall Street Journal have highlighted how members of Generation Z are increasingly turning to small luxuries as a form of self-care.
 This behavior mirrors the government's own fiscal irresponsibility, suggesting a broader cultural issue regarding financial management.

-A 25-year-old fashion associate shared her perspective in The New York Times, stating, "I don’t have to pinch my pennies" when purchasing gourmet cookies.
+A 25-year-old fashion associate shared her perspective in The New York Times, stating, "I don’t have to pinch my pennies" (Nytimes) when purchasing gourmet cookies.
 She acknowledged that these small indulgences can quickly add up, impacting her budget significantly.

 The rise of social media platforms like TikTok has amplified this trend, with users showcasing their latest purchases as a means of coping with stress.
 Critics argue that this culture of overconsumption reflects a troubling mindset, where individuals prioritize immediate gratification over long-term financial health.

 The owner of Angelina Bakery in New York reported that over half of his 11,000 weekly customers are from Generation Z, which has allowed him to expand his business from two to eight locations in five years.
 He noted, "We lean into the generation’s treat culture with eye-catching products like $30 giant croissants."
+(Nytimes)

 While some view this spending as harmless self-care, others warn that it could lead to significant financial repercussions.
 Former Chairman of the Joint Chiefs of Staff Michael Mullen has described national debt as a major security threat, emphasizing the need for responsible financial behavior.